pyqcm-project/pyqcm/README.md

 The core library is written in C++ for performance, but the interface is in Python, for ease of use and inter-operability with the numerical Python ecosystem.
 The library is distributed under the GPL license.

-A comprehensive paper describing the different methods and version 2.1 of the software is available on the [arXiv paper](https://arxiv.org/abs/2305.18643).
+A comprehensive paper describing the different methods and version 2.1 of the software is available on [arXiv repository](https://arxiv.org/abs/2305.18643).

 ## Installation